Know Your Doug

 "Doug Kacena's confident style of contemporary abstract expressionism recounts a lifetime's passion told in dynamic contrast of potent impasto, thin washes and pure fearlessness."

 Doug Kacena (b 1975.
 Denver, CO, United States) In his decades-spanning career, Doug Kacena has excelled as a celebrated abstract artist whose work has been the subject of a PBS Special, a textile designer of handmade Tibetan and Nepalese rugs, the highly-regarded gallery owner of K Contemporary, a studio owner, an art therapist, a provocative curator, a podcast host, a collector and a passionate advocate for other artists.
 He has also designed two official patches for NASA and SpaceX for launches to the International Space Station (ISS).
-Doug is a member of the Denver Art Dealers Association, a Board Member of RedLine and is on the Contemporary Collections Committee of the Denver Art Museum.
+Doug is a member of the Denver Art Dealers Association (DADA), a Board Member of RedLine and is on the Contemporary Collections Committee of the Denver Art Museum.

 Much like the art he creates, his other endeavors in the art world aim to deconstruct ideas in order to stir up dialogue.
 Pop-up contemporary art exhibitions staged inside a historic Governor’s Mansion, mobile billboard trucks adorned with fine art driving around the city in a pandemic, a nude internationally renowned performance artist digitally projected onto buildings throughout the city including the centrally-located D&F clock tower in downtown Denver and the iconic City and County building — these are the milieu Doug fosters in order to provoke conversation, and in turn, a deeper understanding of the art.